Packing and Covering Immersions in 4-Edge-Connected Graphs: Tangles and edge-tangles

 \begin{lemma} Let $\xi$ be a positive integer.
 Let $G$ be a graph and $\E$ an edge-tangle in $G$ of order at least $\xi+2$.
-If $Z$ is a subset of $E(G)$ with $\lvert Z \rvert \leq \xi$, then there exists a set of two edges of $G-Z$ with at least one common end free with respect to $\E-Z$. \end{lemma}
+If $Z$ is a subset of $E(G)$ with $\lvert Z \rvert \leq \xi$, then there exists a set $W$ consisting of two edges of $G-Z$ with at least one common end such that $W$ is free with respect to $\E-Z$. \end{lemma}